areebafati/Baby-s-Breed/README.md

 * Fetch random dog images along with their breed information
 * Upload an image of a dog to identify its breed

 > ⚠️ **Note:** TheDogAPI's breed detection feature relies on a limited dataset.
-If the uploaded image is not recognized or not present in the API’s database, it may return an incorrect or random breed result.
+If the uploaded image is not recognized or not present in the API’s database, it may return an random breed result.
 This limitation is due to the nature of the free API and is not a fault of the application itself.

----

-Let me know if you want to add tech stack, features, or installation instructions too!